TV Musical Series Bible Treatment for

-The basic locations are what you may find in any middle class neighborhood; a family home, the church, a restaurant/bar, and various other locations dictated by the individual plots.
+The basic locations are what you may find in any middle class neighborhood; a bar, a family home, the church, a restaurant, and various other locations dictated by the individual plots.
 Most effective are the many beautifully filmed scenes in the Hamptons at the ocean beaches, inlets, jetty rocks and marinas.

 Each of the characters have their delicious little secrets, their gifted strengths and their fragile human weaknesses.

 She recently moved from Albany to the Hamptons, close to where she was raised.
 Since the birth of the cell phone, she has taken up a new fight to end the "new drunk driving" of today...texting while driving.
 Although she is very well put together on the outside, she is not immune from the human struggles that affect us all.
 When she was 37, her mother died from breast cancer and 10 years later her husband was killed by a drunk driver.
 She is an only child and both parents are dead.
 She has a 24-year-old son who is a high school dropout and drug addict.